javanala/My-Learning-Tracker/log.md

 ---

+## 29 June 2024

+I am using Tailwind to create some components.
+This is a good way to learn and practice.
+I found out that it is fast and efficient to style web pages using Tailwind.
+I also got familiar with Alpine.js and used it to compose some behavior directly in markup files.

 ## 26 June 2024

-I started learning Tailwind today. it is intresting and faster.
+I started learning Tailwind today. it is interesting and faster.

 ## 1 June - 25 June 2024